microsoft/Dynamics365-Project-Operations-PowerApps/time/README.md

 ## Prerequisites
 - An environment with **Project Operations Integrated** or **Lite deployment**, see [deployment types](https://docs.microsoft.com/en-us/dynamics365/project-operations/environment/determine-deployment-type#deployment-types) for more information.
-- A user with administrative priviledges and a Project Operations license assigned
+- A user with administrative privileges and a Project Operations license assigned
 - (Recommended) A user account for use to connect PowerAutomate Dataverse Connector to Project Operations (service account), this is to ensure that the app will continue to work should the installing administrator account be retired.

 ## Instructions for package install